jonathanw82/the-honey-pot/README.md

 ### How to deploy from Amazon Web Services

 First we need to sign up to AWS (Amazon Web Service) to host all our images, when you first sign up this can take a couple of hours to get working.

-When signed up login and in the dashboard search s3 then click create bucket Give the bucket a name in this case (the-honey-pot), Select your region,
+When signed up login and in the dashboard search s3 then click create bucket give the bucket a name in this case (the-honey-pot),

-Then uncheck the block all public access as the bucket needs to be public and then after click acknowledge.
+Select your region, then uncheck the block all public access as the bucket needs to be public and then after click acknowledge.

-Then create bucket
-Click on the name of the bucket you have made, click permissions, then bucket policy, at the bottom of the page click policy generator but right click the mouse to open it in another tab as not to go away from the page you are currently on.
+Then create bucket click on the name of the bucket you have made, click permissions, then bucket policy, at the bottom of the page click policy generator but right click the mouse to open it in another tab as not to go away from the page you are currently on.

-Go to the next tab ,
+Go to the next tab,

 In the security type of policy, select s3 bucket Policy, effect leave on allow, In the principle box jut type a star symbol *, In action select get object.

-Just under that select box you will need to paste in the amazon resource name, Next select the previous tab without closing in the one you are on copy the amazon resource name details down that are at the end of the buck policy editor arn arn:aws:s3:::the-honey-pot make sure there are no full stops or quotes, go back to the policy generator tab and past it in to the amazon resource name box and put a forward slash and a star at the end arn:aws:s3:::the-honey-pot /*
+Just under that select box you will need to paste in the amazon resource name, next select the previous tab without closing in the one you are on copy the amazon resource name details down that are at the end of the buck policy editor arn arn:aws:s3:::the-honey-pot make sure there are no full stops or quotes, go back to the policy generator tab and past it in to the amazon resource name box and put a forward slash and a star at the end arn:aws:s3:::the-honey-pot /*
 Click add statement then the generate polices button, a window will pop up, with some lines of code copy all the code from the box, then past it in on the bucket policy editor below where you found the amazon resource name details.
-Click save
+Click save.

 Then click the over view tab, then create folder, create a folder and call it media.

 Leave all the settings below as none and click save.

 At this point it is advised to upload a sample image into that folder, click on the folder and press the upload button, select an image and upload.
 Once uploaded click on the image and a box will appear to the right, in the section overview find object url click the link if the image appears the setup is correct.

-At this point at the top right of the page there is a bell symbol to their right of it is a dropdown menu click and select my security credentials , once on that page click access keys
-Then click the button create new access key, at this point a box will pop up with a  2 keys ID and secret key take note of both I would advise clicking the download button and saving an excel file containing  the keys.
+At this point at the top right of the page there is a bell symbol to their right of it is a dropdown menu click and select my security credentials, once on that page click access keys, Then click the button create new access key, at this point a box will pop up with a  2 keys ID and secret key take note of both I would advise clicking the download button and saving an excel file containing  the keys.

 It is of upmost importance NOBODY else sees these keys they are a high security key, failure to day so could compromise security of your website and you could leave you with extremely large bills form Amazon.
 For where to place these secure keys please refer to deploy with Heroku above.

+You from the-honey-pot admin you can enter the products to sell.

 ### Credits: